bagder/daniel.haxx.se/about.md

 There was this established nickname tradition on the demo scene.
-I started out calling myself D$85 based on my initials and the year I got the C64, but I didn't really like it (for one it was impossible to pronounce) and when we joined SSS I swithed.
+I started out calling myself D$85 based on my initials and the year I got the C64, but I didn't really like it (for one it was impossible to pronounce) and when we joined SSS I switched.

 I figured I would pick an animal and I went with 'bagder'.
-I very quickly realized I had actually misspelled the animal, but then it also dawned on me that my nickname would be better and more unique this way and so I stuck with it.
+I quickly realized I had actually misspelled the animal, but then it also dawned on me that my nickname would be better and more special this way and so I stuck with it.
 Like a dyslexic badger.
-People have frequently been mistaking my nick for the animal ever since!
+People have frequently been mistaking my nick for the animal ever since.

-I used the nickame during our demo years and after that period, I've selected this name for various other services and account names.
+I used the nickname during our demo years and after that period, I've selected this name for various other services and account names.
 Like on GitHub, Twitter etc.